 Experience its Old Town Hall and the famous Stone Bridge (Germany's oldest bridge), constructed during the twelfth century.
 You'll also see soaring St. Peter's Cathedral, Bavaria’s most impressive Gothic wonder and home to a famous boys’ choir.
 Admire the narrow medieval streets and the relics of Regensburg's Roman past at the ruins of Castra Regina fort—the Porta Praetoria—containing a stone inscribed in AD 179, when Marcus Aurelius was emperor.

-Disembark your ship this morning for a walking tour of Passau, the German city situated at the confluence of the Danube, Ilz, and Inn rivers.
+Disembark your ship this morning in Passau, the German city situated at the confluence of the Danube, Ilz, and Inn rivers.

 Called the Dreifluessestadt (City on Three Rivers), Passau is an elegant town that has served as a German cultural and intellectual hub for centuries.
 During your walking tour, witness the Dom, St. Stephen's Cathedral: This lavish 17th-century cathedral contains one of the world's largest pipe organs, with 17,774 pipes and 234 resounding stops.
 While the cathedral underwent a 17th-century reconstruction in the grand Baroque style, its original Gothic plan is still evident.
 One of its most striking features is the gorgeous octagonal dome that hovers over the intersection of the nave, where the congregation sits, and the transept, which runs perpendicular to it.

-Return to the ship for lunch, then enjoy the afternoon to pursue your own interests in Passau, like visiting the impressive Bishop's Residenz, the 14th-century Town Hall.
+Then, head to a local restaurant for an included lunch, followed by a free afternoon to pursue your own interests in Passau, like visiting the impressive Bishop's Residenz, the 14th-century Town Hall.